9: Mathematics

+9 is a Motzkin number: it counts the ways of drawing non-intersecting chords among four points on a circle, allowing some points to remain unmatched.

 9 is the sum of the cubes of the first two non-zero positive integers $1^{3} + 2^{3}$ which makes it the first cube-sum number greater than one.
 A number that is 4 or 5 modulo 9 cannot be represented as the sum of three cubes.

 Four concentric magic circles with 9 in the center (by Yang Hui), where numbers on each circle and diameter around the center generate a magic sum of 138.

 There are nine Heegner numbers, or square-free positive integers $n$ that yield an imaginary quadratic field $\Q\left[\sqrt{-n}\right]$ whose ring of integers has a unique factorization, or class number of 1.

 9 is the largest single-digit number in the decimal system.

 The "nine dots" puzzle.
 The puzzle asks to link all nine dots using four straight lines or fewer, without lifting the pen.

 The nine dots puzzle is a mathematical puzzle whose task is to connect nine squarely arranged points with a pen by four (or fewer) straight lines without lifting the pen or retracing any lines.

 Geometry

-A polygon with nine sides is called a nonagon.
+A polygon with nine sides is called an nonagon or occasionally, an enneagon.
 A regular nonagon can be constructed with a regular compass, straightedge, and angle trisector.

 The lowest number of squares needed for a perfect tiling of a rectangle is 9.